 - Ingress manages and handles load balancing rules and traffic, as well as the SSL termination process.

-BuildPiper Approach to Ingress Creation:
+BuildPiper Approach to Ingress Creation

-Based on the “Convention over Configuration” concept, BuildPiper enables seamless, compliant and secure cluster management with comprehensive observability into the cluster components.
+Based on the “Convention over Configuration” concept, BuildPiper enables seamless, compliant and secure cluster management with comprehensive observability of the cluster components.
 Moreover, it has emerged as one of the highly demanded Microservices orchestration tools for overcoming Microservices challenges.

 It provides 3 categories of services that include,